mkay313/project-gutenberg-analyzer/README.md

 To use locally:

-1. install the required packages using `install.packages(c("shiny", "shinyjs", dplyr", "tm", "magrittr", "gutenbergr", "plotly", "ggplot2"))`
+1. install the required packages using `install.packages(c("shiny", "shinyjs", dplyr", "tm", "magrittr", "gutenbergr", "plotly", "ggplot2, ggthemes"))`

 2. run the app, voila!